-And having seen His face -

-One glimpse only-

-I rushed into the temple,

-Reached high for the idol

-And flung it earthward,

-Violently-

-Disdainfully-

-Scarce noting how it lay

-In fragments 'neath my feet.

-And ere the last small bit

-Was crushed beneath my

-scornful heel-
+And having seen His face - One glimpse only- I rushed into the temple, Reached high for the idol And flung it earthward, Violently- Disdainfully- Scarce noting how it lay In fragments 'neath my feet.
+And ere the last small bit Was crushed beneath my scornful heel- The Absent One came in from Saul, and when they took refuge for a night in a cave.

-The Absent One came in And with His glory Filled His temple once again.
+And with His glory Filled His temple once again.